lybird300/lybird300.github.io/_posts/2016-03-25-run-app-on-linux.md

 Error: Could not create the Java Virtual Machine.
 Error: A fatal exception has occurred.
 Program will exit.
 </pre>
-According to <a href="http://unix.stackexchange.com/questions/109653/java-could-not-reserve-enough-space-for-object-heap-even-though-there-is-enoug">this page</a>, sometimes the system tries to allocate more than I need and a solution for this problem is to limit the chunk of memory java tries to allocate at run time with a minimum Xms or while running with maximum Xmx.
+According to <a href="http://unix.stackexchange.com/questions/109653/java-could-not-reserve-enough-space-for-object-heap-even-though-there-is-enoug">this page</a>, sometimes the system tries to allocate more than I need.
+The author said that a solution for this problem is to limit the chunk of memory java tries to allocate at run time with a minimum Xms or maximum Xmx.
+When you run Java application on a compute node.
+Type "htop" and you can see the "VIRT" and "RES" values of the running application.
+The former is whatever Xmx you predefined plus other memory needed to launch the application, while the latter is closer to what the application is actually using.

 <h2>Working with C++ packages</h2>
 Type "make" to compile the code assuming it exists in the current directory